joinpursuit/Pursuit-Core-iOS-RaceReviews/README.md

 # Pursuit-Core-iOS-RaceReviews
-RaceReviews uses the Firebase Auth,  Cloud Firestore database to create users.
-Users are able to add an annotations on a MapView with a race review.
+RaceReviews uses the Firebase Authentication and Cloud Firestore database to create users.
+Authenticated users are able to add an annotation on a MapView along with a race review.

 ## Lessons Links